 Soccer is definitely not the most scot-free activity out there.
-In 2017, FIFA was rocked by massive scandals that prompted investigation.
+In 2017, FIFA was rocked by massive scandals that prompted an investigation.
 A number of officials succumbed to gruesome fate, putting an end to their own lives.

 A lot of allegations have been surfacing particularly in Central and Eastern Europe with the Balkans proving a hotbed for such illegitimate scheming.
 More seriously though, the constant corruption has brought the game down to its knees, and this is one of the reasons no strong clubs from the East are actually honest rivals to Western clubs.
-Many organizations actually try to uproot the illegal practices related to football.
+Many organizations actually try to uproot illegal practices related to football.

-However, the question whether they have brought some of the bad practices with them remains.
-In this case, Paris Saint-Germain are not to blame and nothing in the game suggests so.
+However, the question of whether they have brought some of the bad practices with them remains.
+In this case, Paris Saint-Germain is not to blame and nothing in the game suggests so.
 Not least of all, the team is one of the most easily recognizable names in the world of football, which automatically means that they wouldn’t risk their reputation.

-Meanwhile, Red Star has insisted that the competent authorities from France, Serbia and UEFA themselves launch a full-scale investigation so as to uncover the truth.
+Meanwhile, Red Star has insisted that the competent authorities from France, Serbia, and UEFA themselves launch a full-scale investigation so as to uncover the truth.
 Proving that the game has been fixed is always difficult but staking such an amount on the particular amount of the game is so bizarre as to warrant the utmost suspicion.